Skip to main content

 Key Open-Source Models

 • Llama 4 (Meta) -- Meta's latest family uses a mixture-of-experts architecture with multimodal support (text and image input).
-Llama has the largest ecosystem with 650M+ total downloads.
+Llama has the largest ecosystem with over 1 billion total downloads.
 The earlier Llama 3.1 (8B, 70B, 405B) and 3.3 70B remain widely deployed for production use.

 • DeepSeek -- Chinese open-source models that have matched frontier performance at a fraction of the cost.
-DeepSeek-R1 (Jan 2025) rivaled OpenAI o1 on reasoning benchmarks; V3.2 (Dec 2025) matches GPT-5 on several key metrics.
+DeepSeek-R1 (Jan 2025) rivaled OpenAI o1 on reasoning benchmarks; V4 Preview (Apr 2026) is a two-model MoE family under MIT license with a 1M-token context window, with V4-Pro scoring 80.6 on SWE-bench Verified.

 When Open-Source Makes Sense